-Fig. 10: The PEM server installer detects an existing PEM server Installation
+Fig. 10: The PEM Server Installer - Existing PEM Server Location

 Before upgrading the PEM server, the wizard will confirm that the requirements of the new PEM server are present.
 If any supporting components are missing, or are a version that will not support the new PEM installation, the PEM installation wizard will inform you that it must upgrade the dependencies, and will invoke the required installers.